Adriankhl/godot-llm/README.md

 ## Multimodal Text Generation: GDLlava node
 1. Download a [supported](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#description) multimodal model in GGUF format (recommendation: [llava-phi-3-mini-int4.gguf](https://huggingface.co/xtuner/llava-phi-3-mini-gguf/tree/main)), be aware that there are two files needed - a `gguf` language model and a mmproj model (typical name `*mmproj*.gguf`), move the files to somewhere in your godot project
-2. Setup your model with GDScript, point `model_path` and `mmproj_path` to your corresponding GGUF files
+2. Set up your model with GDScript, point `model_path` and `mmproj_path` to your corresponding GGUF files
 ```
 func _ready():
     var gdllava = GDLlava.new()